ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 ## Work with campaigns

 You can create, configure, and create campaigns using [Qualifio Engage](https://developers.qualifio.com/docs/engage/).
+To access the Qualifio Back Office page and create or manage campaigns, click the **Manage campaigns in Qualifio** button under the **Ibexa Engage** menu.
-To display your campaign on your website, use of the available tools - Campaign block or Campaign custom tag.
+To display your campaign on the website, use one of the available tools - Campaign block or Campaign custom tag.
 For more information about creating and managing campaigns, see [Qualifio Engage documentation](https://support.qualifio.com/hc/en-us/categories/202280638-Qualifio-Engage).

 ### Campaign block